JagCesar/iOS-blur/README.md

 ##How is it done?

 It's a real simple solution.
-I simply took a UIToolbar, stole it's layer and added it to my view.
+I simply took a UIToolbar, stole its layer and added it to my view.

 ##Awesome!
 So, how do I use it?